 Looking for a steak that’s a cut above?
 Tender, juicy and cooked to perfection?
-Here’s 10 Brisbane restaurants that specialise in doing just that and doing it well.
+Here are 10 steak restaurants in Brisbane that specialise in doing just that and doing it well.

 38 Caxton Street, Brisbane.